rajmanish31/Applied-Data-Science-Capstone/README.md

 **4. Performed interactive visual analytics using Folium and Plotly Dash.**

 **5. Performed predictive analysis using machine learning models**
-- Building, tuning and evaluation of Logistic Regression, SVN, Decision Tree and KNN models to ensure the best results
+- Building, tuning and evaluation of Logistic Regression, SVM, Decision Tree and KNN models to ensure the best results
 - Achieved accuracy of 83% for Logistic Regression, SVM and KNN and 88% for Decesion Tree model.